-5.2 Comparison Microscope Protocol
+5.4 Comparison Microscope Protocol

-- 5.2.1 The following is an illustration of an approved method of performing a comparison microscope examination of test and/or evidence unfired cartridges or shotshells.
-Forensic Scientists may develop their own routine for this type of examination; however, they shall incorporate the general underlined points mentioned below. - 5.2.1.1 Select the correct objective (magnification) setting and ensure that the objectives are locked in place.
+- 5.4.1 The following is an illustration of an approved method of performing a comparison microscope examination of test and/or evidence unfired cartridges or shotshells.
+Forensic Scientists may develop their own routine for this type of examination; however, they shall incorporate the general underlined points mentioned below. - 5.4.1.1 Select the correct objective (magnification) setting and ensure that the objectives are locked in place.
 Low magnification (10X 15X) is typically used to examine the cartridge or shotshell looking for areas with the most obvious individual characteristics.
-Higher magnification (20X or greater) is typically used to verify the correspondence of finer striations. - 5.2.1.2 The illumination (lights) used shall be properly adjusted.
-Oblique lighting is usually preferred. - 5.2.1.3 If a firearm was submitted for comparison to evidence cartridges/shotshells, first compare the test cartridges/shotshells cycled through this firearm to each other to determine which microscopic characteristics are reproducing.
+Higher magnification (20X or greater) is typically used to verify the correspondence of finer striations. - 5.4.1.2 The illumination (lights) used shall be properly adjusted.
+Oblique lighting is usually preferred. - 5.4.1.3 If a firearm was submitted for comparison to evidence cartridges/shotshells, first compare the test cartridges/shotshells cycled through this firearm to each other to determine which microscopic characteristics are reproducing.

-5.2.1.3.1 Cycling detail
+5.4.1.3.1 Cycling detail

 - 5.2.1.3.1.1 The Forensic Scientist may examine extractor, ejector, chambering, feed marks and any other marks that may be present on the test cartridges/shotshells. - 5.2.1.3.1.2 Position the test cartridges/shotshells on the stages in the position that most clearly highlights the area(s) of concern. - 5.2.1.3.2 If the test cartridges/shotshells cannot be matched to each other (there is not sufficient agreement), more tests cartridges/shotshells may be cycled and inter-compared.
-If the test cartridges/shotshells still cannot be matched, the Forensic Scientist may reach the conclusion that the firearm in question does not reproduce its individual characteristics very well or that the firearm does not produce sufficient individual marks to reach a positive conclusion. - 5.2.1.4 Compare unknown unfired cartridge(s)/shotshell(s) to either another unknown unfired cartridge/shotshell or a test cartridge/shotshell. - 5.2.1.4.1 The Forensic Scientist may ascertain at this point if the class characteristics agree by noting whether or not the type, shape, and location of extractor marks, ejector marks, etc. are the same.
+If the test cartridges/shotshells still cannot be matched, the Forensic Scientist may reach the conclusion that the firearm in question does not reproduce its individual characteristics very well or that the firearm does not produce sufficient individual marks to reach a positive conclusion.